Dr3m0r4/traineeship/README.md

 # Traineeship in the MMIV laboratory in Bergen

-## Use of atom
+## Use of NiftyNet

-I use atom and his package hydrogen for my python code, there is a jupyter notebook which is corresponding to each code.
+Installation of NiftyNet (version)
+Installation of TensorFlow 1.13.1 (version)

+## Algorithm of lr modification

+Use of Python 3.7 (version) for the algorithm which change the learning rate during the training of the NiftyNet neural network